Staying afloat in what seems like a rip current

 Engage in those activities even if your body and mind tell you not to, and note how you feel after.

-Ψ Come up with a gratitude list
+Ψ Create a gratitude (or ‘reasons why’) list

 Make a list of the things that you are thankful for in your life.
 Think about your family and friends whom you love, the sights and sounds that you can experience and delight in.
 You could also affirm your strengths.

-Ψ Seek support
+Ψ Seek support and reach out

-You don’t have to fight this battle alone.
+Don’t fight this battle alone.

 Besides approaching your friends and family, you could join a support group.
 It is a powerful tool that helps you feel supported.
 People with similar experiences would come together to share their struggles and tips to overcome them.